 ACCOMMODATIONS: Throughout the trip we will be staying in local hotels, B&Bs, and a guesthouse.
 The accommodations are simple yet comfortable.
 Typically there are 2-4 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.
 We make every effort to ensure privacy and cleanliness.

-MEALS: Kick back and relax while all meals are made for you.
-You'll indulge in typical Belize fare, including fresh fish, chicken, and lots of fruit.
+MEALS: All meals are made for you.
+Enjoy typical Belize fare, including fresh fish, chicken, and lots of fruit.
 The water in Belize is safe to drink from the tap and bottled water is readily available.
 On our trip, the only place we recommend bottled water is in Guatemala.
-We'll enjoy happy hours, but the purchase of alcoholic beverages is not included in the trip fees.
+We’ll enjoy happy hours, but the purchase of alcoholic beverages is not included in the trip fees.

 The landscape encompasses coastal mangrove forests, lush tropical rainforests, offshore “cayes” (pronounced “keys,” meaning islets and islands), and the MesoAmerican Reef—the second largest coral reef system in the world.
 The unspoiled rainforests and savannas of Belize are well-known homes to jaguars and other large cats, spider and howler monkeys, tapirs, peccaries and nearly 350 species of birds, many of which migrate between Belize and the United States.
 To complement the botanically rich world of these rainforests, Belize’s bountiful coastal waters stretch along the coast for over 240 miles, harboring manatee, dolphin, whale sharks, hawksbill turtles, crocodiles, iguanas, shorebirds, and diverse fish populations.